Volunteer

 Days and Times: Flexible schedule

-Special skills or requirements: Fully vaccinated volunteers are needed to pay friendly visits, take a walk with a senior, run an errand, or escort a senior to a doctor visit.
-Technology skills are helpful as many seniors are struggling to use a smartphone, Zoom, FaceTime, etc. Seniors can benefit from technical support in person or over the phone.
+Special skills or requirements: Fully vaccinated volunteers are needed to pay friendly visits, take a walk with a senior or a fun outing, run an errand, or escort a senior to a doctor visit.
+Technology skills are helpful as many seniors are struggling to use a smartphone, Zoom, and Face-Time, etc. Seniors can greatly benefit from one on one technical support at home.
 Spanish speaking is also helpful as some seniors are monolingual Spanish speakers.

 Role: Mobile Pantry

-Responsibilities: Volunteers are needed at New York Common Pantry's new Hub in Hunts Point, Bronx to pick and pack bags of fresh produce and shelf-stable foods for their Mobile Pantry Program.
-NYCP’s Pantry-on-Wheels serves as many families as their brick-and-mortar location in Harlem.
+Responsibilities: Volunteers are needed at New York Common Pantry's new Hub in Hunts Point, Bronx to pick and pack bags of fresh produce and shelf-stable foods for their Mobile Pantry for their Mobile Pantry Program delivery across the city.

-Special skills or requirements: Volunteers must be able to stand for 3.5 hours while lifting 30lb bags of groceries.
-Please wear comfortable clothing and shoes.
+Special skills or requirements: Volunteers are expected to stay through the duration of the shift and must be able to stand for 3.5 hours while lifting 30lb bags of groceries.
+Please wear comfortable clothing and shoes as you will be standing for the duration.

 Role: Harlem Hot Meals